 What Can Be Adopted

-Entire parks or sections of parks and trails can be adopted at the discretion of Recreation Services.
+Entire parks or sections of parks and trails can be adopted at the discretion of Parks and Recreation.
 Sections of parks may include but are not limited to: flower beds, trails, playgrounds, etc.

 What Can Be Done in Adopted Areas